 Acorns Review: Final Words

 This is it!
 My comprehensive Acorns review.
-With just $1 a month, you can save and invest your spare change effortlessly.
+With a reasonable monthly management fee starting at just $3 a month, you can save and invest your spare change effortlessly and reach your financial goals.
 Is Acorns worth it if you want to give it a try?
 Definitely!
 Sign up for Acorns today!